lipanski/mockito/README.md

 mockito::reset()
 ```

-As Rust tests share some context, you might want to run this at the beginning/end of every test.
+As Rust tests share some context, you might want to run this at the beginning/end of every test method.

-### Enable Mockito only for some of your tests
+## Enable Mockito only for some of your tests

-You might want to run some tests against Mockito, while others against the remote server - in order to validate
+You might want to run some tests against the Mockito server and others against the remote server - in order to validate
 your implementation against a live system from time to time.

-In order to do this, you'll need to remove the `dev-dependencies.mockito` entry from your `Cargo.toml` and
+To achieve this, you'll need to remove the `dev-dependencies.mockito` entry from your `Cargo.toml` and
 map the `mock_hyper` feature to an internal feature flag:

 ```